cloudxabide/k3s.kubernerdes.lab/README.md

 ![High Level Overview](./Images/High_Level_Overview.drawio.png)
 ![K3s on vSphere](./Images/vSphere_Overview.drawio.png)

-## Narrative
-A number of the specific and opinionated items mentioned in this repo are actually quite flexible.
-I have decided on a particular architecture and approach in order to make this a solution that absolutely works (tm), given that the guidance provided is followed.

 ## References and Notes
 Some of this code brought to you by [Amazon Bedrock](https://aws.amazon.com/bedrock/) - specifically using [chat-cli](https://github.com/chat-cli/chat-cli) (Which I highly recommend - it's quite simple to get started)